kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 There are use cases for knowing all the times when `onreadystatechange` is equal to all the different states.
 But with AJAX, knowing when it's equal to 4, the `done` state, is the most important use case.

 When `onreadystatechange` is equal to 4, it means that all the data has fully downloaded and is ready to be used in our code.
-It also could mean that the data didn't download, but this guide assumes that your final code will be written in a way that keeps that from happening.
+It also could mean that the data didn't download, but this guide assumes that your final code will be written in a way that keeps that from happening: (<a href="/samples/ajax-tutorial-samples/sample03/" target="blank">view the example</a>):

-Using `onreadystatechange` means that your AJAX code is ready to load in data (<a href="/samples/ajax-tutorial-samples/sample03/" target="blank">view the example</a>):

 {% prism markup %}
 <!-- sample03/index.html -->